Korie Robertson

 Korie Howard Robertson (born October 24, 1973) is a reality television star on the A&E show Duck Dynasty.

+Life and career

 Robertson is the daughter of John and Chrys Howard, and the daughter-in-law of Phil Robertson, founder of the Duck Commander.
 Her husband is Willie Robertson.
 Together, they have six children: John Luke, Sadie, Will, Bella, Rowdy, and Rebecca.
+As of fall 2024, Robertson has eight grandchildren.

 Robertson attended Harding University in Searcy, Arkansas.
 In 2014, Harding University declared Willie and Korie Howard Robertson jointly as Outstanding Young Alumni.

-She sang on her family's album, Duck the Halls: A Robertson Family Christmas.
+She sang on her family's album, Duck the Halls: A Robertson Family Christmas, released in 2013.

-She publicly stood up for her father-in-law after his controversial interview in GQ magazine.

 She is a granddaughter of businessman Alton Hardy Howard and a great-niece of Alton Hardy's brother, W. L. "Jack" Howard, former mayor of Monroe.
 Alton and Jack Howard were proprietor of the former Howard Brothers Discount Stores.
 Another great-uncle was the Church of Christ minister V. E. Howard.

+In 2023, Korie and her husband, Willie Robertson, produced a film titled, The Blind.
+The movie is about Phil and Kay Robertson, Willie's parents, and their life.
+The film focuses on Phil Robertson's struggle with infidelity and alcohol, and how his Christian faith helped him redeem himself.
+The film made $17 million in the four weeks it was in theaters.
+In the same year, Korie and her husband produced the musical, His Story, as a way to make the gospel and entertainment come together.
+The musical was performed in The Colony, Texas at The Broadway Tent at Grandscape.